-For more than 95 years, the Junior League of Syracuse (JLS) has welcomed women from Central New York to join together to improve our community.
+For 100 years, the Junior League of Syracuse (JLS) has welcomed women from Central New York to join together to improve our community.
 We are a diverse group of women, but we all have one common attribute: dedication to improving and sustaining the Syracuse community through volunteerism and leadership.

 The Junior League of Syracuse reaches out to women of all races, religions, and national origins who demonstrate an interest and commitment to voluntarism.
 The JLS is over 250 women strong and ever-growing.
 Our membership includes business owners, working mothers, professional women and stay-at-home moms from diverse backgrounds, all committed to improving their community and developing the potential of women.